 No credit from the Georgia Department of Corrections, that administrative agency makes the determination of how much credit a person receives on the sentence imposed.
 Usually, that decision only includes credit for time spent in an actual jail before bond is posted.
 The posting of bond is the critical point.

-The Board of Pardons and Paroles may use rehabilitation as factor in the parole determination.
+The Board of Pardons and Paroles may use rehabilitation as a factor in the parole determination.

 Simply because a Court ordered a defendant into rehabilitation as a condition of bond does not create a circumstance where credit towards any sentence will be given.